ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    - Keep the default compute flavor.
 You can pick any size, the tutorial has been tested with the smallest flavor.
    - Under **Attached Storage Disks**, select the 25GB boot disk.
    - Under **Network Interface**, select the **100Mbps Private Network Uplink** option.

-   {: tip} If you did not configure the VPN Access, select the **100Mbps Public and Private Network Uplink** option.
+     If you did not configure the VPN Access, select the **100Mbps Public and Private Network Uplink** option.
+     {: tip}

    - Review the other configuration options and click **Provision** to provision the server.
    [Configure virtual server](images/solution14/db-server.png)

-   {: tip}
    Note: The provisioning process can take 2 to 5 minutes for the server to be ready for use.
 After the server is created, you'll see the server login credentials.
-To SSH into the server, you need the server user name, password, and public IP address.
+To SSH into the server, you need the server user name, password, and private (when using VPN, public otherwise) IP address.
+   {: tip}

 ## Install and configure MySQL
 {: #mysql}